-Our guides are from South Georgia and have been hunting quail for most of their life.
+Our guides grew up in the Plantation Belt and have been leading quail hunts in Georgia for most of their life.
 As you walk through the sprawling pine savannahs, it becomes apparent that their knowledge of the landscape is unparalleled.
-They are able to call upon years of experience at Rio Piedra and direct, seemingly telepathically, a cadre of pointers and setters to seek out unmatched sporting opportunities.
+They are able to call upon years of experience quail hunting in South Georgia and direct, seemingly telepathically, a cadre of pointers and setters to seek out unmatched sporting opportunities.
 It’s this experience that allows them to create a safe hunt.
 Whether helping new hunters improve their shooting skills or ensuring veterans are well-positioned for the perfect shot, these skilled huntmasters are dedicated to making certain you can relax and enjoy every moment in the field.

 Like you, they also recognize a great hunt goes well beyond just shooting and thus strive to create an atmosphere that allows you to truly untether from day-to-day rigors and enjoy the traditions associated with the Plantation Belt.
 It’s not lost on our amiable staff that their “office” is unlike any other: that it affords our guest an increasingly rare opportunity to be in the moment with close friends, family and colleagues; that it provides an opportunity to strengthen old bonds and forge new ones.
 It’s this understanding that compels our guides to balance the hunting with “The Hunt.”

-The pointers and setters are among the best in the industry.
-With seemingly limitless stamina, they range out over the sprawling plantation and leverage a keen sense of smell to find the unfindable.
+Through both the selection of good blood lines and sound training, Rio Piedra’s pointers and setters are among the best in the industry.
+With seemingly limitless stamina, they range out over the sprawling plantation and leverage a keen sense of smell to find even the most elusive coveys.
 Working in well-trained teams of two, once the covey is found, they stand like stone statues.

-Once you are ready, our English Cockers, often described as the stars of the show, take over.
-Rio Piedra Plantation was the first commercial plantation to introduce this breed to its kennels — and for good reason.
+Once you and the rest of your hunting party are ready, our English Cockers, often described as the stars of the show, take over.
+Rio Piedra Plantation was the first commercial plantation to introduce this breed to its kennels.
+Since then the breed has become synonymous with South Georgia quail hunting — and for good reason.
 They are, without a doubt, the most ferocious flushers in wing-shooting.
 The result of their efforts can be summed up in just three words: Explosive.
 Covey.
 Rises.

-Afterward, the Cockers will charm you with their jovial and affectionate personalities.
-Rio provides each guide with at least one Cocker.
-These personal bonds and partnerships are evident as they work together on your hunt.
+After the hunt, the Cockers will almost certainly charm you with their jovial and affectionate personalities.
+Unlike many other breeds, Cockers seemingly crave human interaction as much as they do quail.
+It’s for this reason that Rio Piedra provides each guide with at least one Cocker of his own.
+The personal bonds and partnerships that are subsequently developed are evident as they work together on your hunt.